renanmoreira17/stm32-polyphonic-tunes/README.md

 ## How to write song:

 You may be wondering how one can write songs for the stm32 without any knowledge of Music!
-Its actually quite interesting and fun.
+It's actually quite interesting and fun.
 First you need to know the value of the notes in Music.

 ![alt text](https://lh3.googleusercontent.com/proxy/14r8O6HwR5brg3J6wkm-n_To6zeHLZB4NYLGDut-vAvWiy9ThKSZgXc-cgZFelgwnJNpaGx0N3o3rPfhI0D5kC5FCgTrcOc8eOZOWPJ59f1bdCLnIw-_emWDQtB4gDhNRk1SF9ryGhKeUAoqk-2c6U_PdYc)